City of Liverpool F.C.: Ground

+In February 2024, Bootle announced that they had terminated the agreement allowing City of Liverpool to be tenants at Bootle, citing breaches of contract on the part of City of Liverpool.
+The club disputed the allegations and the matter is now sub judice.
+For the remainder of 2023–24 season, the club played their games at DCBL Stadium, Widnes and the Van Eupen arena, Ellesmere Port.

+In April 2024, the club reported that they have signed a two year ground-share agreement with DCBL Stadium, Widnes.

+The two-year deal with Widnes was truncated, and in July 2025 the club announced a two-year groundshare deal with Burscough.

 Ownership

 The club was officially registered as a community benefit society in November 2015 and is owned completely by its supporters.
 Membership is obtained by paying an annual fee to the club (£10 for adults, £5 for concessions, and £1 for children) and entitles the owner to a single share.
 Members aged 16 and over also receive voting rights within the club.

 Memberships had reached the 500 mark by February 2016, despite the club being without a manager or players and having not contested a single match at that point.
 As of May 2017, the club had 1,414 official paid up members.

-Club memberships are available anytime to anyone who wants to be part of the community owned club.
+Club memberships are available anytime to anyone who wants to be part of the community-owned club.

+Season-by-Season

+† Season curtailed due to coronavirus pandemic.